Fork me on GitHub

 Timeout

-To avoid potential issues with hanging Redis commands, specifically the blocking BLPOP command, RQ automatically sets a socket_timeout value that is 10 seconds higher than the default_worker_ttl.
+To avoid potential issues with hanging Redis commands, specifically the blocking BLPOP command, RQ automatically sets a socket_timeout value that is 10 seconds higher than the dequeue_timeout.
+The dequeue_timeout is computed as 15 seconds shorter than the worker_ttl value.

-If you prefer to manually set the socket_timeout value, make sure that the value being set is higher than the default_worker_ttl (which is 420 by default).
+If you prefer to manually set the socket_timeout value, make sure that the value being set is higher than the dequeue_timeout (which is 405 by default).

 from redis import Redis